Contributing and architecture

 ./demo-apps/build-and-test.shThe script runs:

-- Backend install and schema generation through
+- Workspace install and schema generation through Bun’s TypeScript runtime.

-ts-node. - Backend SDK generation.
+- Backend SDK generation.

 - Standalone HTML bundle tests against the backend.